Prince246/bash_collection_ubuntu/README.md

   - Run this file if you want to setup lamp on ubuntu.
   - It contain php7.1,apache2,mysql-server,sublime,composer,sublime
   - For running this file you have to execute `sh path-of-the-file/apachephp7-1.sh file` on the terminal
+  - You need to enter mysql passowrd rest will be done.

 ## apachephp7.sh

   - Same as above file but it install php7.0 version.
   - For running this file you have to execute `sh path-of-the-file/apachephp7.sh file` on the terminal
+  - You need to enter mysql passowrd rest will be done.

 ## phpversion.sh
   - This file will help you switching php version.